 Interim Vice President for Student Success

-This section deals with the basic identity elements: wordmarks, logos, seals, endorsement guidelines, university colors and typefaces that form the basis of our visual identity.
-You will also find boilerplate information, such as recommended vocabulary and terms to use on your communications to ensure a consistent message throughout the university.
+It also contains boilerplate information, such as recommended vocabulary and terms to use on communications to ensure a consistent message throughout the university.

 The University of Texas at San Antonio’s name, wordmark, logos and seal are property of the State of Texas.
 These elements may not be used to designate a business, a social, political, religious or other organization, or to imply or otherwise suggest the university’s endorsement, support or association with any organization, product or service without permission of the university.

 The manual is intended for both internal and external users.
 It was created by the UTSA Office of University Communications and Marketing, which is charged with the responsibility to develop and maintain the standards that promote and protect the UTSA brand.